aragorn2101/SlackBuilds/Slackware_15.0/WRF/README.md

 - WRF 4.4 </br>
 ``v4.4.tar.gz`` </br>
 [https://github.com/wrf-model/WRF/releases](https://github.com/wrf-model/WRF/releases)
 It is important that the archive **v4.4.tar.gz** is downloaded.
 The link pointed to by *Source code* lack a submodule.
-A note is attached on the webpage explaining this issue.
+A note is attached on the GibHub release page explaining this issue.

 WRF is compiled by the script with the ``(dmpar) GNU (gfortran/gcc)`` option.
 It means that it is compiled for an architecture supporting Dynamic Memory Parallelism using a GNU/Linux operating system.
 This is implemented usually by the MPI standard on multi-core CPUs.
 It is option number 34 from the list shown below.
 This list is obtained by running WRF's internal configure script manually (list is given below).
 ```